tailbits/mason/README.md

   }
 ```

-Is our API healthy?
+Is the API healthy?
+Let's find out!

 ```
 ➜  ext git:(chore/mason-update) ✗ curl http://localhost:9090/healthcheck
 {"timestamp":"2025-06-13T09:26:31.615403Z"}
 ```

-We can use the schema contributed by the `HealthResponse`, and identified by it's `Name()` in the `Response` model for the `POST /increment` handler
+We can use the schema contributed by the `HealthResponse`, and identified by it's `Name()` in the `Response` model for the `POST /increment` handler.

 ```go
   type Response struct {